 The Toledo-Lucas County Health Department (TLCHD) is the leading institution tasked with safeguarding and improving the health and wellbeing of all Lucas County residents.
 The journey towards Public Health Accreditation requires the close inspection of our core programs, policies, and processes to ensure that they not only meet the rigorous standards set by PHAB, but that we continuously work to improve how we deliver Public Health to everyone who lives, learns, works, or plays in Lucas County.

 While Public Health Accreditation is voluntary nationally, the state of Ohio is the first and currently only state to mandate all health departments reach an accredited status by the year 2020.
 An accredited status awarded by PHAB lasts for 5 years and requires annual progress reports to ensure continuous program and process improvement.
 Towards the end of the 5 year span, a department must submit for re-accreditation to sustain its status.

-Presently, 15.12% (18/119) of all health departments in Ohio and a total of 189 health departments nationally have achieved Public Health Accreditation.
+Presently, 15.12% (18/119) of all Ohio health departments and a total of 198 health departments nationally have achieved Public Health Accreditation.
 See the map below for information on how many health department’s have been accredited per state.

 The Public Health Accreditation Board is currently showcasing the benefits Public Health Accreditation brings to health departments and the communities they serve through the following two videos:

 The accreditation assessment process provides valuable, measurable feedback to health departments on their strengths and areas for improvement.

 For more information

 Log on to: www.phaboard.org or contact our Accreditation Coordinator: